MicrosoftDocs/winrt-api/windows.media.ocr/windows_media_ocr.md

 ## -remarks

-APIs in the Windows.Media.Ocr namespace is only supported for desktop apps with *package identity*.
+APIs in the Windows.Media.Ocr namespace are only supported for desktop apps with *package identity*.
 This means that the app is installed and run from an MSIX package.
 For more information, see [Features that require package identity](/windows/apps/desktop/modernize/modernize-packaged-apps).
 For information about calling these APIs from a desktop app, see [Call Windows Runtime APIs in desktop apps](/windows/apps/desktop/modernize/desktop-to-uwp-enhance).

 ## -examples